 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Shihezi air is currently 14.5 times above the WHO annual air quality guideline value
+PM2.5 concentration in Shihezi is currently 54.2 times the WHO annual air quality guideline value

 Moderate 56 US AQI